LiamCrafton/liam-wpilib-swerve/README.md

+Note: This is untested.

-Example code using WPILIB swerve kinematics and odometry.
-They made the code even nicer than I anticipated.
+Example code adapting Joe's work (https://github.com/jserra99/rapid-react-robot-2022) using WPILIB swerve kinematics and odometry.
 Before running any complex PID stuff, make sure you carefully follow the characterization in Phoenix Tuner (for wheel velocity) and from WPILIB (for other controllers)...and have plenty of open space when you finally touch the ground.

 Little things: I added abs() to the deadzone check and fixed the DriverStation issue.